abazad/tripCM/README.md

 ##tripCM

-A Python script which allows you to download the last CyanogenMod ROM of your cellphone from the official Webpage, choosing types you prefer.
+A Python script which allows you to download the latest CyanogenMod ROM for your Android device from the official webpage, choosing the type you prefer.

 ##Usage: